-\$497,567 As part of the FY 2019 Carryover Review, the Board of Supervisors approved encumbered funding of \$308,421 in Operating Expenses primarily associated with computer and contract services.
-The remaining \$189,146 reflects the non-recurring funding of \$184,146 in Personnel Services and \$5,000 in Operating Expenses and 2/2.0 FTE positions to support the workload resulting from the implementation of a Body-Worn Camera Program.
+As part of the FY 2020 Carryover Review, the Board of Supervisors approved funding of \$547,769, including \$341,862 in encumbered funding in Operating Expenses primarily associated with software and contract services.
+The remaining \$205,907 reflects funding of \$199,657 in Personnel Services and \$6,250 in Operating Expenses, and 4/4.0 FTE new positions to support the workload resulting from implementation of a Body-Worn Camera Program.